-- The unit MUST be situated to provide safe access for servicing. - The existing roof structure MUST be adequate to support the weight of the unit or the roof MUST be reinforced.

-Check the weight of the unit in relation to the roof structure and local building codes or ordinances and reinforce roof structure if necessary.

-- Support for the unit MUST be level and strong enough to carry unit weight.
-The support may consist of a platform or a combination of platform and roof beams or curb.
+- The unit MUST be situated to provide safe access for servicing. - The existing roof structure MUST be adequate to support the weight of the unit or the roof MUST be reinforced. - Check the weight of the unit in relation to the roof structure and local building codes or ordinances and reinforce roof structure if necessary.
+See page 11 of this manual for unit weights. - Support for the unit MUST be level and strong enough to carry unit weight.
+The support may consist of a platform or a combination of platform and roof beams or curb. - See Hoisting section for hoisting instructions.